flyingrhinonz/nccm/README.md

 messages which you can read in `journalctl`.
 I will use the word syslog in this documentation as referral to both.
 Use this for debugging.
 Default level is warning.
-Supported levels: debug, info, warning, error, critical
+Supported levels: debug, info, warning, error, critical .

+`nccm_config_logprivateinfo`:
+Controls whether you want syslog/journal to include private information such as usernames & hostnames.
+By default this is set to False which results in the data being replaced with 'CENSORED' in the logs.
+You can also force this temporarily by supplying the command line argument:  --logprivateinfo .

 `nccm_config_keepalive`:
 Sends a message through the encrypted channel every